A recent Pew Research Center study showed that the majority of Americans use Facebook and YouTube. And, Church social

 For instance, talk to age-specific demographics about the platform of choice, content interest, and format.

 5. Write Church Social Media Policy

 Establishing a process for social communication is important to ensure consistency and quality of content.
-Once a system has been created, write policy and train employees and volunteers (if applicable) what internal boundaries and requirements are.
+Once a system has been created, write policy and train employees and volunteers (if applicable) on what internal boundaries and requirements are.

 We see all too often those social messages that have gone wrong – that is the last thing you want.
 Set some boundaries and monitor content and messaging to ensure it is consistent with your church message and brand.